andreagorsche/cookaroundtheworld/README.md

   image on various places in the application, like e.g. in the bulleting board or in the food feed.
 * **Slider**: A reuseable component to create an image slider with chosen images for e.g. starting Page and welcome Page teasing the amazing content ahead
-* **TopProfiles**:reusable component to show the 6 most recent profiles in an appealing design
 * **CommentDisplay**: reusable component to display the comments associated with a certain recipe
 * **CommentForm**:  component to enter a comment and save it to the database
 * **MarkAsInappropriateButton**: component to mark a comment as inappropriate